trOnk12/rijksmusem/documentation/README.md

 ```

 ### fun willStartPlayingUrl(adStreamManager: AdStreamManager, url: Uri)
-After executing the play function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+After executing the play function on the stream manager object, the SDK will call this function with the original url decorated with extra parameters.

 ### fun didFinishPlayingUrl(adStreamManager: AdStreamManager, url: Uri)
-After executing the stop function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+After executing the stop function on the stream manager object, the SDK will call this function with the original url decorated with extra parameters.
 The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

 ### fun didPausePlayingUrl(adStreamManager: AdStreamManager, url: Uri)
-After executing the pause function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+After executing the pause function on the stream manager object, the SDK will call this function with the original url decorated with extra parameters.
 The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

 ### fun didResumePlayingUrl(adStreamManager: AdStreamManager, url: Uri)
-After executing the resume function on the stream manager object, the sdk will call this function with the original url decorated with extra parameters.
+After executing the resume function on the stream manager object, the SDK will call this function with the original url decorated with extra parameters.
 The decorated url will be the same as the one in the `willStartPlayingUrl` callback.

 ### fun adBreakStarted(adStreamManager: AdStreamManager, adBaseManager: AdBaseManager)
-When an ad break is detected in the stream, the sdk will execute this callback.
+When an ad break is detected in the stream, the SDK will execute this callback.
 It will provide an **_AdBaseManager_** object that can be used for the whole duration of the ad break.
 You can use it to listen to different Ad related events and also to request a skip of current ad.
 When you get this **_AdBaseManager_** object, the player will automatically play the ad, since it is part of the stream.
 Most of the times there will be only one ad in the **_AdBaseManager_** object but you can expect other ads to be inserted from the SDK if the ad is extended.
 This can happen, for instance, when the listener interacts with an ad (i.e. ShakeMe) and the action is to play an extension of the ad.

 ### fun adBreakEnded(adStreamManager: AdStreamManager, adBaseManager: AdBaseManager)